nickvidal/mailsheet/README.md

   - The Document ID is the code at `[YOUR UNSUBSCRIBE SHEET]`
 - Create an Unsubscribe Link: `[YOUR UNSUBSCRIBE LINK]`
   - If you have a website, you can redirect something like https://example.com/unsubscribe to your Unsubscribe Form.
-  - You may also use the Google Form directly as your unsubscribe link.
+  - Alternatively, you may also use the Google Form directly as your unsubscribe link.
 Be sure to use the *Preview* link.

 ### Create a Campaign